vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 Or, consider the flow in [this `e2e` test](https://github.com/vitessio/vitess/blob/27cd9c34bb747d504dfd6c3aa8dff08d7b11832f/go/test/endtoend/schemadiff/vrepl/schemadiff_vrepl_suite_test.go#L345-L428).
 We hook onto `vitess`'s pre-existing Online DDL tests, a suite that includes a multitude of scenarios.
 The suite already has a story: a table, a change, an expected result.
 In our `schemadiff` test we shuffle the logic: we have an original table and and expected table.
 We evaluate the diff.
 We apply the diff onto the original table.
 We expect the result to be identical to the expected table!

 Because this runs in GitHub CI, we take advantage of a running MySQL server.
 We perform the test in-memory, and then also on MySQL itself, and so we have an authoritative validation for the `Apply()` functionality.
 For fun and glory, we also generate the reverse diff.
 This test cross validates the programmatic approach, the MySQL schema, and actual MySQL schema changes, and expects full compliance between all.

+## Even beyond

+The declarative approach is challenging.
+It requires reverse-engineering of a hidden sequence of changes.
+Sometimes these changes have inter-dependency between them.
+We will discuss this further in a future post.

+Note that `schemadiff` is an internal library, and as such, its interface is subject to change.
+As part of the `Vitess` codebase, `schemadiff` code is open source, licensed under `Apache 2.0`.